-8 ways to instantly improve fuel economy
+7 Ways to instantly improve your fuel economy!

 - Starting with the most obvious, drive more economically!
 One of the major drivers of poor economy is the constant speeding up and slowing down over short distances such as between traffic lights or speed bumps.
 The key is to remain smooth and this will more than likely improve your MPG and secondly not induce unnecessary wear on the car.